dcdpr/did-btc1/chapters/Introduction-and-Motivation.md

 ### Limitations
 * Resolvers require read-only view of all blocks arriving at the Bitcoin blockchain.
-* DID controllers are responsible for providing the data referenced in their Beacons' updates (although many Beacons are expected to provide an archival service making Bundles publicly available).
+* DID controllers are responsible for providing the data referenced in their
+  ::Beacons::' updates (although many ::Beacons:: are expected to provide an archival service making Bundles publicly available).
 If this data is not available, the DID will not verify.
-* Because of the data availability responsibility, and the threat of a rogue Beacon publishing an invalid reference, the most secure Beacons will choose Bitcoin scripts that allow every DID controller a veto, although given current UTXO-sharing technology, this impedes availability.
+* Because of the data availability responsibility, and the threat of a rogue Beacon publishing an invalid reference, the most secure ::Beacons:: will choose Bitcoin scripts that allow every DID controller a veto, although given current
+  ::UTXO::-sharing technology, this impedes availability.

 ### Future Directions

 * ZCAPs delegation of the right to update only part of a DID Document;
 * More scalable Aggregator Beacons will be possible with a "transaction introspection" upgrade to Bitcoin, such as OP_CTV or OP_CAT; and
-* Beacons do not have to reuse their addresses if, in the controller's DID document, a descriptor is used instead of an address.
+* ::Beacons:: do not have to reuse their addresses if, in the controller's DID document, a descriptor is used instead of an address.